Your voice, your story. Consumer views on debt collection

 Consumers’ Debt Collection Experiences

 We surveyed consumers regarding their views and experiences in debt collection and today we have released a report on our findings.
-This survey is the first of its kind, and the most in-depth analysis currently available of consumers’ encounters with the debt collection industry. .
+This survey is the first of its kind, and the most in-depth analysis currently available of consumers’ encounters with the debt collection industry.
+You can read the report here .

 We’ve also heard directly from some consumers about their experiences in debt collection.
 Over the next few weeks, we will share some of the debt collection stories we’ve heard.
 And, we want to hear from you.
 Your voice helps inform our work as we consider how to develop better protections in the debt collection market.